microsoft/PowerApps-Samples/cds/orgsvc/C#/LateBoundEntityOperations/README.md

-# Sample: Late-bound entity operations
+# Sample: Late-bound table operations

-This sample demonstrates the create, retrieve, update, and delete operations on an account using the late bound Entity class.
+This sample demonstrates the create, retrieve, update, and delete operations on an account using the late bound table class.

 ## How to run this sample